 This is a rough estimate and shouldn’t be taken at face value.
 The cost depends entirely upon what vehicle you rent, where you eat, what tours, if any, you do, and the amount of fuel you use.

 Prices will and can vary depending on all of this.

 Need a rental car?

 I use Rentalcars.com whenever I need to rent a car.
 They offer the most comprehensive listings of rental cars on the web.
 Plus, their deals are often cheaper than if you went straight to the supplier!

 An Auckland to Queenstown road trip is an enjoyable and great way to see large parts of New Zealand!
 You’ll visit some of the most amazing spots in the country and see some beautiful scenery.

-The journey takes you from the top of the North Island, through to the stunning mountain surrounds of Queenstown in the South Island.
+The journey takes you from the top of the North Island to the stunning mountain surrounding Queenstown on the South Island.
 It’s a trip that will leave you breathless and begging for more!

 Have you driven from Auckland to Queenstown?
 Did you do an itinerary similar to mine?